Moonlapse/Yii-Boostrap-NavBar-brandLogo/README.txt

                 ],
             ]);
             NavBar::end();
 	?>

-you cna align the image left if you with have it inline with the usual $brandLabel in the NavBar brand section.
+you can align the image left if you with have it inline with the usual $brandLabel in the NavBar brand section.